College Research Awards

 Andrea Kunze, Educational Psychology, Doctoral Student

-Gabrielle Allen, Ex-Officio, Associate Dean for Research & Research Education
+Jessica Li, Ex-Officio, Interim Associate Dean for Research & Research Education